Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-DAIRY: This is not a recipe that you want to use low-fat or non-fat dairy.
-You can substitute the half & half cream for whole milk, but I highly suggest using the heavy cream when called for in the recipe.
-It really helps thicken the broth and parmesan cream sauce of this dish.
+You can substitute the half & half for whole milk, but I highly suggest using the heavy cream when called for in the recipe.

-CHEESE: The grated parmesan cheese can be substituted for a grated pecorino Romano or any hard Italian cheese.
 A combination cheese blend would work well too.
 You just want to make sure your cheese is grated for the best results.

-How To Make This Creamy Bowtie Pasta Recipe
+How To Make This Bowtie Pasta Recipe

-To make this creamy pasta, you’ll start by cooking the chicken before adding the onion, tomatoes, and garlic.
+To make this pasta, you’ll start by cooking the chicken before adding the onion, tomatoes, and garlic.

 Stir in the tangy parmesan cheese and heavy cream, and serve.

-STEP ONE: In a large, heavy-duty skillet, on medium-high heat, add the unsalted butter.
-Once the butter has melted, add the diced chicken breast pieces in an even layer, and allow the chicken to brown lightly on all sides, until the chicken pieces are cooked through.
-This will take 6 to 8 minutes.
+Allow the chicken to brown lightly on all sides until the chicken pieces are cooked through.
+This will take six to eight minutes.

-STEP TWO: Once the chicken is cooked through, then add the diced yellow onion, diced sun-dried tomatoes, minced garlic, salt, and black pepper.
-Cook the vegetables for 2 minutes or until softened.
+STEP TWO: Once the chicken is cooked through, add the diced yellow onion, diced sun-dried tomatoes, minced garlic, salt, and black pepper.

 OUR RECIPE DEVELOPER SAYS